 Pierangelo Metrangolo was born in Copertino (Lecce) in Italy, studied pharmaceutical chemistry and technology (1997) and earned PhD in industrial chemistry from the University of Milan (2001).
 Then he moved to Politecnico di Milano, Department of Chemistry, Materials and Chemical Engineering “Giulio Natta” (2002).
 He was a European Union Fellow at the University of Toulouse (France, 2001) and a visiting professor at the University of York (U.K., 2005) and the University of Jyvaskyla ̈ ̈(Finland, 2006).
 Since 2011 he is a full professor at Politecnico di Milano and a part-time research professor of molecular recognition at the VTT-Technical Research Centre of Finland (since 2010).
 In 2015 he was appointed as a visiting professor at the Centre of Excellence in Molecular Engineering of Biosynthetic Hybrid Materials of Aalto University, Finland.
 His awards include the 2005 “G. Ciamician” medal of the Division of Organic Chemistry of the Italian Chemical Society and the 2005 Journals Grant Award of the Royal Society of Chemistry (RSC).
 He was a co-founder of the NFMLab at the Politecnico of Milano in 2003 and of the spin-off company FLUORIT in 2011.
 In 2013 he was awarded a European Research Council Consolidator grant (ERC-StG2012) entitled “FOLDHALO- Folding with Halogen Bonding”.
 In 2015 he was elected a titular member of the Physical and Biophysical Chemistry Division of IUPAC.
 The focus of his research is on supramolecular chemistry and nanomedicine with a particular interest in the design of functional and biomimetic materials.

+Iwao Ojima was born in 1945 in Japan.
+He is a Japanese-American chemist and university distinguished professor at the State University of New York at Stony Brook (Stony Brook University).
+He has been widely recognized for his seminal contributions to a range of chemical research at the multifaceted interfaces of chemical synthesis and life sciences.
+As a rare accomplishment, he has received four National Awards from the American Chemical Society in four different fields of research.
+He is also serving as the director of the Institute of Chemical Biology and Drug Discovery (ICB&DD), as well as the president of the Stony Brook Chapter of the National Academy of Inventors.
 In Ojima's early research career, he was mainly engaged in the homogeneous catalysis of phosphine-Rh complexes, their development as new synthetic processes, as well as their applications to catalytic asymmetric synthesis and organic synthesis.
 He received a 25th CSJ Award for Young Investigator for his research on "Highly selective syntheses by means of organosilicon compounds – transition metal complex systems" from the Chemical Society of Japan in 1976.
 Through the 1970-1980s, he established himself as an authoritative scholar in catalytic asymmetric synthesis, editing a book, "Catalytic Asymmetric Synthesis" (Wiley-VCH) in 1993, and also published the second (2000) and third (2010) editions.
 This book collectively became a very popular reference book with >4,100 citations.
-He was a prolific researcher in the development of new synthetic methods based on transition-metal catalyzed reactions and investigations into their mechanisms, which include hydrosilylation, silylformylation, silylcarbocyclizations (SiCaCs, SiCaB, SiCaT), higher order (carbonylative) cycloadditions, hydroformylation, hydrocarbonylations, amidocarbonylations, cyclohydrocarbonylations, and enantioselective processes such as hydrosilylation, hydrogenation, hydroformylation, Michael addition, allylic alkylation/amination/etherification, etc.
+He was a prolific researcher in the development of new synthetic methods based on transition-metal catalyzed reactions and investigations into their mechanisms, which include hydrosilylation, silylformylation, silylcarbocyclizations (SiCaCs, SiCaB, SiCaT), higher order (carbonylative) cycloadditions, hydroformylation, hydrocarbonylations, amidocarbonylations, cyclohydrocarbonylations, and enantioselective processes such as hydrosilylation, hydrogenation, hydroformylation, Michael addition, allylic alkylation/amination/etherification, etc. Currently, Ojima's research program is focused on the drug discovery and development of next-generation anticancer agents and their tumour-targeted drug delivery, antibacterial agents, antifungal agents, antinociceptive agents, etc. In his research, all relevant chemistry and biological tools, including computer-aided drug design, chemical synthesis, computational biology, chemical biology and cell biology are integrated into close collaborations with structural biologists, computer biologists, cell biologists, oncologists, microbiologists, pharmacologists, anesthesiologists, toxicologists, etc. As of Jan 2023, he has published >400 papers and reviews in leading journals, >100 issued patents, edited nine books, and given >135 plenary and invited lectures in international meetings.
+SciFinder lists >1,000 publications to his credit.

 Iwao Ojima